tiltedphoques/gitbook-wiki/technical-documentation/build-guide/README.md

 ### Generating the project files

-You can generate the Visual Studio solution with `xmake project -k vsxmake` which can then be found in the `vsxmake20**` folder.
+Run `xmake project -k vsxmake` to generate `TiltedEvolution.sln` , the Visual Studio solution which we'll be using.
+This can now be found in the `vsxmake20**` folder.
 You can choose the build mode either in Visual Studio directly, or through the command line, `xmake config -m releasedbg` .

 {% hint style="warning" %}
 You MUST do this step every time you merge changes from the main repository to avoid conflicts.